BU-NU-CLOUD-SP18/Secure-Cloud-Automated-Deployment/ansible/README.md

 As we need install ansible on VMs which based on CentOS, we could not use sudo pip.
 However, on RedHat/CentOS systems python-pip and ansible are available via the EPEL repository.

-To install ansible fistly access to the root.
+To install ansible we first require root access.
 ```sh
 $ suso su -
 ```